MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette.md

 ---
 # Streamline your workflows with Edge Command Palette

-Edge Command Palette is a Microsoft Edge experiment that makes it possible to access helpful browser and DevTools commands from the keyboard.
+Edge Command Palette is a Microsoft Edge experiment that makes it possible to access helpful browser commands and DevTools commands from the keyboard.

 Using Edge Command Palette, it is easy to access productivity and developer features that normally require clicking through several menus or learning multiple keyboard shortcuts.